getsolus/help-center-docs/docs/user/troubleshooting/index.md

 If the kernel version and release don't match from lines 2 and 3 of the output, then you aren't booting into the latest kernel and this is the likely cause of X not loading (particularly if you just installed the drivers).
 A couple of common reasons are:

-- On a grub machine, a common cause for not booting the latest kernel is due to Solus not being the boot loader on the MBR.
-Make sure you are booting via the Solus boot loader (if possible), or update grub on the distro that own the boot loader, see [Legacy/BIOS installation](/docs/user/troubleshooting/installation#legacybios-installation).
+- On a GRUB machine, a common cause for not booting the latest kernel is due to Solus not being the boot loader on the MBR.
+Make sure you are booting via the Solus boot loader (if possible), or update GRUB on the distro that own the boot loader, see [Legacy/BIOS installation](/docs/user/troubleshooting/installation#legacybios-installation).

 - Another possibility is that the `ESP` has run out of space so the kernel cannot be copied over to it.
 You can debug why this isn't happening via `sudo CBM_DEBUG=1 clr-boot-manager update`.
 This will output all information on the process, where it may be failing, or that it is working correctly.